DanielVesterbaek/launch-control-documentation/docs/source/launch-control-core.rst

 |
 .. _vehicle-collection:
-Vehicle Collection
+Select Vehicle
 ------

-The Vehicle Collection field allows a :ref:`multi-car-workflow` in LC and keeps track of the Active Car.
+To get started, select the vehicle you want to animate.

-Select a Collection, which holds the vehicle you want to rig by dragging the collection from the outliner into the field or by browsing the available options by clicking the field
+This can be done in 3 different ways with the menu at the top of the LC interface.

 ..  figure:: gif/DOC_Select_Car_GIF.gif
     :alt: Select Car GIF